 This section of the report outlines the Agency's water supply sources and planned water supply costs for CY 2024.
-Water supply costs make up approximately 85-90% of the untreated water rates and historically have been very volatile and challenging to predict.
+Water supply costs make up approximately 85-90% of the untreated water rates and are historically very volatile and challenging to predict.